trentlarson/endorser-ch/sql/README.md

     planHandleId TEXT
 );

+-- cache table, for quick retrieval of claims with type Emoji CREATE TABLE emoji_claim (
+    jwtId CHARACTER(26),
+    issuerDid VARCHAR(100), -- DID of the entity who added the emoji; did:ethr are 52 chars text VARCHAR(10), -- the emoji character(s), e.g., '👍', '❤️', '🚀'
+    parentItemHandleId TEXT -- handleId of the item to which this emoji is attached );

+-- indexes for efficient retrieval
+CREATE INDEX emoji_issuerDid ON emoji_claim(issuerDid);
+CREATE INDEX emoji_parentItemHandleId ON emoji_claim(parentItemHandleId);
+CREATE INDEX emoji_parentItemHandleId_issuerDid ON emoji_claim(parentItemHandleId, issuerDid);

 -- an event referenced by a JoinAction in the action_claim table CREATE TABLE event (
     orgName VARCHAR(120),